stanfordnlp/CoreNLP/_pages/cleanxml.md

 The cleanxml annotator supports many complex processing options:
 You can choose to only delete
-some XML tags, to treat certain XML tags as sentence ending, as marking the speaker in a dialog, etc. The cleanxml annotator can be placed after tokenize in processing order.
+some XML tags, to treat certain XML tags as sentence ending, as marking the speaker in a dialog, etc. You can also extract document metadata from XML attributes.
+The cleanxml annotator can be placed after tokenize in processing order.

 For example, if run with the annotators